CaptainUp/captainup-nodejs/README.md

 ### Callbacks

 The last, optional, parameter each request method can receive is a callback function.
 The callback will be executed once data has returned from Captain Up, or when an error occurred.

-- **NodeJS** - The callback should be in the usual signature of `function(error, response)`.
+The callback should be in the usual signature of `function(error, response)`.
-- **Parse** - In Parse, the callback is expected to be an object that contains two keys: `success` is the callback function to call after a successful request; `error` will be called if an error occurred.

 ```javascript
 // NodeJS callbacks